simonSlamka/simonSlamka/README.md

 	listening history feels exciting.
 It allows you to take a look at the depths of your life, potentially uncovering ways
 	to improve and become more performant.
-	<br />I use <a href="exist.io">Exist</a> on a daily basis.
-The top thing about <i>Exist</i> is that it aggregates
-	data
-	from many sources, so you can, over time, see correlations between data sources.
-For example, in my case, the less time I spend asleep, the more productive I seem to be 😂.
-	<br />For my computer/phone usage, I use <a href="rescuetime.com">RescueTime</a>.
 	<br />For coding tracking, I use <a href="wakatime.com/simonSlamka">WakaTime</a>.
 </p>
 <br />